thegrumpys/odop/client/docs/procedures/prep4Release.md

 These steps are somewhat independent of the actual release procedure and can be optionally executed in advance to make the actual release activity shorter and less prone to distraction or failure.

- **Question:  Should this work be done in a branch as opposed to master?**
+1. Create an issue providing a branch in which to make these changes.

 1. Check for and deal with security vulnerabilities.
 See GitHub Dependabot alerts.